-The Climate Friendly Parks (CFP) Program, a collaboration of the National Park Service and the U.S. Environmental Protection Agency, provides national parks with management tools and resources to address climate change.
+The Climate Friendly Parks (CFP) program—a collaboration between the National Park Service’s Park Facility Management Division and the Air Resources Division—provides national parks with management tools and resources to address climate change.
 The program aims to provide national parks with comprehensive support to address climate change both within park boundaries and the surrounding community.

 How does the Climate Friendly Parks program help National Parks with climate change issues?

 The program has a three-tiered approach: 1) measure park-based greenhouse gas (GHG) emissions, 2); develop sustainable strategies to mitigate these emissions and adapt to climate change impacts; and, 3) educate the public about these efforts.

 - Inventory Support - Our technical experts help guide parks through conducting a GHG emissions inventory using our Climate Leadership in Parks (CLIP) Tool.

 - Action Planning Support - Our technical experts help parks develop a strategic plan forward to address climate change and sustainability challenges.
 The CFP Program recently transitioned from requiring a stand along plan (Climate Action Plan) to encouraging parks to integrate CFP action items into their Environmental Management Systems (EMS).

 - Education and Outreach Support - The CFP team and our regional partners help parks create outreach strategies to promote climate change efforts and to educate visitors about their contributions to emissions reduction goals.

 How can I participate in the Climate Friendly Parks program?